Useful info

 Prepare For Your First Class

-If possible try not eat 3-4hrs before a class, if you have too, eat something light and small, you don’t want to go upside down with a full tummy.
+If possible, try not eat 3-4 hours before a class; if you have to, eat something light and small; you don’t want to go upside down with a full tummy.

-Hydrate with water, drink often and small, you can bring a bottle to class, however you don’t want to do Yoga with a full bladder or be running to the loo.
+Hydrate with water, drink often and in small amounts.
+You can bring a bottle to class; however, you don’t want to do Yoga with a full bladder or be running to the loo.

-Arrive early and introduce yourself to the teacher, inform them of any ailments or impairments that you think they should know about.
+Arrive early and introduce yourself to the teacher, informing them of any ailments or impairments that you think they should know about.

 Find a space and roll out your mat, place any props close by and store bags and outdoor clothing in a safe place.